EMBOSS gratefully acknowledges the BBSRC for their support. EMBOSS is funded through BBSRC grant BB/G02264X/1 EMBOSS-BBR.

 EMBOSS is above all a collaborative project and everyone is encouraged to contribute.
 If we've missed you off the list below then please let us know.

 Peter Rice and Alan Bleasby were the instigators of the project.
-Peter was the original project co-ordinator and has since moved from the Sanger Centre to the EBI.
-He runs the EBI Rice Group which houses the EMBOSS project.
+Peter was the original project co-ordinator and then moved from the Sanger Centre to LION Bioscience then the EBI until 2011.
+He is now in the Depeartent of COmputing at imperial College London.

-Alan Bleasby wrote the original AJAX library and now co-ordinates the project with Peter Rice.
-Alan wrote AJAX at Daresbury Laboratory and moved to HGMP when the SEQNET and HGMP services merged in early 1999, moving to the EBI to work full-time on EMBOSS when the HGMP shut in 2005.
+Alan Bleasby wrote the original AJAX library and co-ordinated the project with Peter Rice.
+Alan wrote AJAX at Daresbury Laboratory and moved to HGMP when the SEQNET and HGMP services merged in early 1999, moving to the EBI to work full-time on EMBOSS when the HGMP shut in 2005, leaving in 2011.
 Alan was responsible for the quote "EMBOSS is a pan-European project and most of the Pans work at Hinxton".

 Jon Ison has been a contributor since 2000 and was the lead developer of the protein structure code whilst at the HGMP.
-He now helps co-ordindate the project working full-time with Peter and Alan.
+He now maintains the EDAM ontology helps part-time to co-ordindate the project.

-Mahmut Uludag joined the team in 2006 to suport the SoapLab web servcies as part of the EMBRACE project, and is now a full-time developer.
+Mahmut Uludag joined the team in 2006 to support the SoapLab web services as part of the EMBRACE project, and is now a full-time developer in the EBI External Services group.

 Tim Carver has been a long-standing contributor.
 He designed, implemented and supports Jemboss and made regular contributions at EMBOSS meetings.